boozallen/aissemble/extensions/extensions-docker/aissemble-jenkins/README.md

-# aiSSEMBLE Ready Jenkins Deployment
+# aiSSEMBLE&trade; Ready Jenkins Deployment
 The containers in this project provide an instance of Jenkins that requires minimal setup for aiSSEMBLE projects.
 It comes preconfigured the plugins and configuration files you need to quickly setup up Jenkins